 About registering laser equipment

-X-ray equipment emits radiation.
-Whenever a radiation-emitting device has potentially harmful effects, Alberta’s Radiation Protection Act says it needs to be registered.
+Designated radiation equipment emits radiation.
+Whenever a radiation-emitting device has potentially harmful effects, Section 291.7 of the Occupational Health and Safety Code says it needs to be registered.
 This includes:

 - diagnostic and therapeutic x-ray equipment

 - physician owned/operated class 3B and 4 lasers where medical services are under a CPSA licensed physician